 2. Curtis Falls is home to a rare colony of glow worms

-There aren’t many places in the wild to see glow worms.
+There aren’t many places in the wild to see glow worms in Australia.
 Natural Bridge, one of Springbrook National Park waterfalls, is famous for its glow worm colony, but there’s one on the walls of Curtis Falls too.

 Note that to protect the glow worms, it is not allowed to swim in Curtis Falls rock pools.
-If you want to go for a swim, head to Cedar Creek instead.
+If you want to go for a swim, head to Cedar Creek instead or one of these other rock pools near Brisbane.

 3. Curtis Falls is the only Mt Tamborine waterfall that can be seen from the base